 The WISE Prize for Education Committee screens the nominations following which an international Jury of distinguished individuals makes the final selection.
 The announcement of the Laureate is one of the highlights of the annual WISE Summit in Doha, Qatar.

 2012 WISE Prize Laureate

 Dr. Madhav Chavan, Co-founder and CEO of Pratham, the largest education NGO in India, won the 2012 WISE Prize for Education for his remarkable contribution to low-cost mass literacy and numeracy learning.
 Dr Chavan devised a simple formula to bring basic education to millions of under-privileged children in India and the organization’s programs are now active in 17 of the country’s 28 states.
 Pratham’s initiatives address pre-school education to both in-school and out-of-school children, computer literacy, vocational training and special programs for vulnerable and working children.

-The first WISE Prize for Education was awarded to Sir Fazle Hasan Abed, Founder and Chairman of BRAC, one of the world’s leading development organizations which has contributed to the education of more than 10 million students at all levels.
-Dr. Madhav Chavan, Co-founderand CEO of Pratham, the largest education NGO in India, won the 2012 WISE Prize for Education for his remarkable contribution to low-cost mass literacy and numeracy.
+The first WISE Prize for Education was awarded to Sir Fazle Hasan Abed, Founder and Chairman of Bangladesh-based BRAC, one of the world’s leading development organizations.
+Over the last 40 years, BRAC has contributed directly to the education of more than 10 million students, from pre-primary to through secondary levels.
+Now active in nine other countries in Asia, Africa and Latin America, BRAC is one of the largest non-governmental organizations in the world.